Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The VBA Code

-If you have already tried out the MsgBox with Office Assistant and Command Button Animation Topics earlier continue with step 3.
-But, Copy and Paste these VBA Codes on the same Project where you placed the Main Programs earlier.
-Or copy the Main Programs again from the following pages.
+If you have already completed the MsgBox with Office Assistant and Command Button Animation examples from earlier articles, you may proceed directly to step 3.
+However, make sure that you copy and paste these VBA routines into the same project where the main programs were placed earlier.
+If required, you can copy the main program code again from the following pages.

-1. Copy and Paste the main programs from the Page MsgBox with Office Assistant into a Global Module in your Project and save it.
+1. Copy the main programs from the page MsgBox with Office Assistant into a Global Module in your project, then save the module.

 Public Function MsgGetOpt(ByVal strText As String, ByVal strTitle As String, ByRef MaxArray5obj) As Integer